00LEEE/Team-Profile-Generator/README.md

 - BABEL

 # Trials I Experienced 😡
-- running the tests for all parties was a little difficult for me as I had to get help from a lot of my peers; ultimately figuring things out.
+- Running the tests for all parties was a little difficult for me as I had to get help from a lot of my peers; ultimately figuring things out.
 - The "addEmployee" Fuction was really difficult for me.
+- Getting the employee.js file to import and export properly took me a little longer than I'd like.

 ![Alt text](https://i.imgur.com/drBPCsc.png)